alext-mkrs/edison-weather-station/README.md

 based on Intel(r) Edison (base module) and Arduino/Genuino 101 (wireless sensor modules).

-The project is yet work-in-progress, with the end-goal of having the following features supported:
+The project is mostly done, with the end-goal of having the following features supported:

 #### Base module (Edison)